-As at the Hofermühle location, various methods are used to explore superficial dynamics at the Salcher location.
-The own meteorological station provides information about meteorological parameters.
+Similarly to the Hofermühle site, various methods are used to explore surfical dynamics at the Salcher site.
+A meteorological station provides information about meteorological parameters.
 A permanently installed laser scanner has been recording the active area with a daily scan since 2015 - such a high-resolution data series is a novelty in the area of landslide monitoring.
-In addition, measurements (GPS and total station) and mapping were carried out at the site on a regular basis.
+In addition, position measurements (GPS and total station) and mapping were carried out at the site on a regular basis.
 The site was also used as a test area for the use of wireless sensor networks in the area of slow landslide research.

 A meteorological station (figure) has been in operation on site since October 2015 and records temperature [° C], humidity [%], radiation [W / m²], wind speed [m / s] and precipitation [mm] (figure 21) .
-The data is recorded with a measurement interval of 5 minutes, transferred to the server in Vienna and can be called up on the homepage in Monitoring.
+The data is recorded with a measurement interval of 5 minutes, transferred to a server in Vienna and can be called up on the homepage in Monitoring.

-Figure 21: Meteorological station and measuring devices at the Salcher site. © Photographs see individual note.
+Figure 21: Meteorological station and measuring devices at the Salcher site. © Photographs see individual notes.

 Terrestrial Laser Scanning (TLS) und permanent TLS